Neelam95/StreamSentinel/README.md

 ## Building in Public

-I'm building StreamSentinel in public on LinkedIn.
+I am building StreamSentinel in public on LinkedIn.
 Follow the journey: [Neelam Borse](https://www.linkedin.com/in/gauriborse/)

 ---